apexskier/homedo/README.md

 ### Todo

+- Learner should be a list of events, one following another.
+  This makes more sense, as changes happen from one to another (on to off to on).
 - Make it work reliably without sudo/session setup.
-- Add scheduling.
 - Make it work on one page.
-- Automatically generate pages for each target in syste.m
+- Automatically generate pages for each target in system.
 - Add logging.
-- Add fancy graphs (of logs).
+- Add fancy graphs.